paulotruta/jee-pee-tee/README.md

 ## Setup

 1. Get an OpenAI Session Token.
 Copy the cookie `__Secure-next-auth.session-token` from the `https://chat.openai.com` domain.
-2. Add this token to the file `config.json`under `session_token`.
+2. Add this token to the file `config.json` under `session_token`.
 3. Zip this repository (to later import it in the Alexa Developer Console).
 4. Create a new Alexa Skill in the Alexa Developer Console.
-5. Import the `skill.json` file into the Alexa Developer Console.
-6. Import the `interaction_model.json` file into the Alexa Developer Console.
-7. Go in the Code tab of the Alexa Developer Console and click "Import Code".
+5. Go in the Code tab of the Alexa Developer Console and click "Import Code".
-8. Select the `lambda_function.py` file.
+6. Select the zip file with the contents of this repository.
-9. Click "Save" and "Build Model".
+7. Click "Save" and "Build Model".
-10. Go in the Test tab of the Alexa Developer Console and test!
+8. Go in the Test tab of the Alexa Developer Console and test!
 You can also use your alexa devices if they are connected to the same account!

 ## Usage